PI We Collect and How We Use It

 To obtain additional information regarding the basis for transfers and safeguards that Dermira has in place for cross-border transfers of PI, please contact us at privacy@Dermira.com.

 How Long We Keep PI

-PI will be saved for a period of time needed to fulfill legitimate and lawful business purposes in accordance applicable laws and regulations.
+PI will be saved for a period of time needed to fulfill legitimate and lawful business purposes in accordance with applicable laws and regulations.

 How We Secure PI

 We provide reasonable physical, technical, and procedural safeguards to protect PI we work with and maintain.
 We limit access to PI to authorized employees and third parties who need access to carry out their assigned roles and responsibilities on behalf of Dermira.
-Although we strive to protect the PI, we work with and maintain, no security system can prevent all potential security breaches.
+Although we strive to protect the PI we work with and maintain, no security system can prevent all potential security breaches.

 Your Rights and Choices

 Upon verification of your identity and as applicable by law, you have the right to request information from us on how your PI is being used and with whom it is being shared.
 Information about our process to verify your identity can be found here.
 You also have the right and choice to request to see and receive a copy of the PI that we have about you, request that we correct, restrict the processing of, and/or erase/delete your PI, or in France, set expectations for the handling of your data after your death.

 There may be exceptions that apply to your request.

 To exercise your rights, you or your authorized representative may submit a request to privacy@Dermira.com, or contact us using one of the methods listed under the “How to Contact Us” section.
 You can find information regarding our responses to U.S. requests regarding personal information here.
 Instructions on appointing an authorized representative to submit US requests for personal information on your behalf can be found here.